mithun/mocha-pretty-bunyan/README.md

-# mocha-pretty-bunyan-ntan
+# mocha-pretty-bunyan
 ## description

 bunyan is a pretty nice package to log in json format, and provides an awesome cli to display it in human readable way.

 **But**, when you run your test with mocha, you cannot take benefit  of the cli, so you then get raw json logs that is a mess to read.

-*mocha-pretty-bunyan-nyan* provides a mocha reporter *nyan*  (by default) that display bunyan with a pretty/human readble format.
+*mocha-pretty-bunyan* provides a mocha reporter *Spec*  (by default) that display bunyan with a pretty/human readble format in the context of the mocha default reporter.

 ## Install

 ```
-npm install mocha-pretty-bunyan-nyan --save-dev
+npm install mocha-pretty-bunyan --save-dev
 ```

 ## Usage

 ```
-mocha --reporter mocha-pretty-bunyan-nyan
+mocha --reporter mocha-pretty-bunyan
 ```

 ## example of output: